 By Benjamin Nobel, November 8, 2015

-In 1979, something happened in comics that would change everything — Marvel made its first sales of distinct direct edition comic books to specialty comic shops, at discounted prices but on a non-returnable basis.
-That was a major development, because outside of some non-returnable comics produced for Whitman/Western Publishing starting in 1977, the prior primary distribution method for comic books was the newsstand model: unsold copies could simply be returned for a refund.
+In June of 1979, something happened in comics that would change everything — Marvel changed its ‘trade terms’ and standardized its distinct direct edition type comic books which were sold to specialty comic shops, at discounted prices but on a non-returnable basis.
+That was a major development, culminating from what began in 1977 when Marvel started producing distinguishable non-returnable comics for the first time (encompassing Whitman multi-packs from Western Publishing which were specially marked and non-returnable).
+But before this “advent” of early direct edition comics in the 1977-1979 period, the prior primary distribution method for comic books in North America was the newsstand model: one primary type of comic was produced, and unsold copies of that type could simply be returned for a refund.

 Returned for a refund?
 That’s exactly right… Historically, the unsold comics themselves were literally shipped back.
 How inefficient is that!?
 The shipping cost alone cut deeply into profits, not to mention the cost of manufacturing more comics than actually sold through (not knowing how many would sell, and not wanting to under-produce, it was common on average to publish three comics for every one that ultimately sold).